assebc/assebc/README.md

-### Hello there! 👋😊 I'm Bessa and I'm a student at University of Minho, where I'm getting a degree in Software Engineering 👩‍💻.
+### Hello there!
+I'm Bessa and I'm a student at University of Minho, getting a degree in Software Engineering 👩‍💻.

 ## How to reach me 📫